codethor0/human-behaviour-convergence/docs/blog/0001-rationale.md

-# Project Rationale: Why Human Behaviour Convergence?
+# Project Rationale: Why Human Behavior Convergence?

 *November 2025*

-We built Human Behaviour Convergence to explore a simple question: can we study population-scale behavioural forecasting without touching real personal data?
+We built Human Behavior Convergence to explore a simple question: can we study population-scale behavioral forecasting without touching real personal data?
 The short answer is yes—if you commit to an ethics-first mindset, synthetic pipelines, and radical transparency.

 ## What it is

-Human Behaviour Convergence is an open methodology for running large-scale behavioural forecasting experiments in a fully synthetic environment.
+Human Behavior Convergence is an open methodology for running large-scale behavioral forecasting experiments in a fully synthetic environment.
 It replicates the workflows of modern “centaur” prediction systems—hybrids where humans and machine learning models collaborate—while keeping every signal, cache, and forecast generated from deterministic seeds.

 The project ships a FastAPI backend, a Next.js frontend shell, an interactive architecture diagram, and a set of Python utilities for generating synthetic forecasts.
 Our guiding principle is that anyone should be able to clone the repository, run `./scripts/dev`, and have the entire experiment running on their machine, complete with observability hooks and guardrails.

 ## Why synthetic data?

-There is no shortage of privacy-sensitive behaviour data in the world—location pings, social graphs, purchase histories.
+There is no shortage of privacy-sensitive behavior data in the world—location pings, social graphs, purchase histories.
 But accessing it ethically and legally is difficult, and publishing new tools that rely on real personal data often invites misuse.
 Instead of navigating that minefield, we created high-fidelity synthetic datasets that mirror the dynamics we care about (convergence, diffusion, feedback loops) without storing anything about real individuals.
 The synthetic corpus feeds both the backend API and the lab notebooks, so every forecast is reproducible and risk-free.

 ## Architecture: the three-layer stack